 Cassia has soloed with the Kennett Symphony and the Warminster Symphony.
 She was first-place winner of the PADESTA, the Concerto Soloists, the Cafferata-Jackson, and Bournemouth International Music Festival Competitions.
 Her performances have been broadcast on Philadelphia’s Channel 57 and New York Public Television.
 Recent performances include the Reading Public Museum, the Ethical Society of Philadelphia, the Philadelphia Academy of Music, the Kimmel Center for the Performing Arts, and New York’s Weill Recital Hall.
 Cassia has performed with her sister, Myanna, as part of the Harvey String Duo since 1994.
 She has been performing with the Philmore Trio since 2011 and theMusicalia Ensemble since 2015.

-Her first recording, The Russian Cello: Rare Treasures from Imperial Russia and the Soviet Union, with pianist Tim Ribchester, is produced by Montag Recordsand is available from Amazon.com, Itunes, and CDBaby.
+Her first recording, The Russian Cello: Rare Treasures from Imperial Russia and the Soviet Union, with pianist Tim Ribchester, was released by Montag Recordsand is available from Amazon.com, Itunes, and other streaming sites.
+In 2021, Cassia released Grace and Peace; American Hymns, with violinist/violist Myanna Harvey.